mgeck64/base16-tomorrow-dark-warm/README.md

 # Base16 Tomorrow Dark Syntax Warm theme

-Modification of the Atom theme using the ever popular Base16 Tomorrow dark colors.
+Modification of the Atom Base16 Tomorrow Dark theme.

 Modifications include a neutral background for the editor and a warmer background color for the rest of the UI, and slight changes to a few UI elements.